 “I think these meets like Latino Entrepreneurs are great.
 It’s helped my start-up get in front of some good people.”

 However, what’s to be said about San Antonio entrepreneurship is greater than one originally imagines.
 Novices will picture pool companies and small business shops as entrepreneurs.
-It’s not seen that there are NASA contractors working next to a Codeup student spending Mommy and Daddy’s money to learn more after a 4-year degree.
+It’s not seen that there are NASA contractors working next to a Codeup student that sold his car to pay for the classes.
 Whoops, that’s just it.
 Nailed the pin on the donkey.
 San Antonio is breeding entrepreneurs by forcing the youth and intellectuals to band together.
 But not near a bad notion at all.
 Many of these businesses that are archetypical to San Antonio are in need of this young culture of technology and world perspective.

 There are stories of graphic designers working charity golf tournament T-shirts.
 Web designers, even independent and modest, are making $5,000 contracts for doing some real awesome work—cheap!
 And social media experts hosting functions such as on Tuesday at Geekdom’s Rand building; all collaborate to one image—an innovated work force is set in place.